Sorted alphabetically. Tip: Press Crtl+F for easy search in the project list.

-Project aims: To deliver and operate a robust, sustainable and state of the art ocean monitoring and forecasting service for the Baltic Sea as part of EU’s Copernicus Marine Environment Monitoring Service(CMEMS) that covers both the Global sea and the European waters.
+Project aims: To deliver and operate a robust, sustainable and state of the art ocean monitoring and forecasting service for the Baltic Sea as part of EU’s Copernicus Marine Service that covers both the Global sea and the European waters.

-DMI's role: DMI plays an active role in project management, operation, service and scientific development of the Baltic Sea component of the CMEMS service.
+DMI's role: DMI plays an active role in project management, operation, service and scientific development of the Baltic Sea component of the EU's Copernicus Marine Service.
 DMI is the coordinator of the Baltic Sea Monitoring and Forecasting Center (BAL MFC).
-During the 1st half of the contract period DMI will further deliver the forecast product for the physical and biogeochemical conditions in the Baltic Sea.
-During the 2nd half of the contract period DMI will focus on new model simulations of the physical and biogeochemical conditions in the Baltic Sea for the latest 25 years.
-New knowledge will hopefully be gained on data assimilation and ocean and ice modeling in the Baltic Sea; resulting in improved model products for the users of EU’s Copernicus Marine Service.
+DMI will, among others, be responsible for a production of a new long time model re-analysis of the physical and biogeochemical conditions in the Baltic Sea.
+Simulations wil start back from 1980 an continue to present time.
+New knowledge will hopefully be gained on data assimilation and ocean and ice modeling in the Baltic Sea; resulting in improved model products for the users of this free and open Service.

-Collaborators: DMI, BSH (Germany), FMI (Finland), MSI (Estonia) and SMHI (Sweden).
+Collaborators: DMI, BSH (Germany), FMI (Finland), TalTech (Estonia) and SMHI (Sweden).

 Blade-Defect Forecasting (InnovFond)

 Project aims: The aim is to develop blade defect forecast tool for seasonal repair prediction based on environment parameters at high temporal and spatial scales for 10-15 years ahead.
 Key environmental parameter will be used in the forecasting for operational costs in the coming repair season for blades in operation and for site specific design requirement.

 DMI's role: Delivering lightning data and UV radiation data derived from archived weather model analysis and ozone data.